KatjaDanielzik/MetaboDynamics/README.md

 ![](man/figures/README-MetaboDynamics_graphical_abstract.png)

 # Data requirements
-- MetaboDynamics requires at least triplicates of metabolite abundances for all analyzed time points and conditions.
+- MetaboDynamics requires **at least triplicates of metabolite abundances** for all analyzed time points and conditions.
 No minimum number of metabolites is required.
-- Data can be a data frame (see Vignette "using MetaboDynamics with data frames) or a SummarizedExperiment object (demonstrated in this vignette).
+- Data can be a data frame (see Vignette "using MetaboDynamics with data frames"") or a SummarizedExperiment object (demonstrated in this vignette).
 - Metabolite abundances have to be stored in column named "metabolite", time points in "time" and the experimental condition in "condition"